Packing and covering directed triangles asymptotically: Introduction

 \begin{theorem} If $D$ is an arc-weighted directed multigraph, then $\tau_t(D)\le 1.8\nu^*_{t}(D)$. \end{theorem}

 If true, Conjecture~\ref{conj} would be best possible.
-In particular, McDonald et al.~\cite{McDonPT18} gave an example of a tournament $D$ with $\tau_t(D)=3$ and $\nu_t(D)=2$; they also mention that their computational effort supports the conjecture by checking additional examples.
-In Section~\ref{sec:lower}, we remark that using this tournament one readily obtains an infinite family of tournaments attaining the factor $1.5$.
-In addition, we present two constructions of directed graphs with a more complex structure attaining this factor asymptotically.
+In particular, McDonald~et~al.~\cite{McDonPT20} gave an example of a tournament $D$ with $\tau_t(D)=3$ and $\nu_t(D)=2$; they also mention that their computational effort supports the conjecture by checking additional examples.
+In Section~\ref{sec:lower}, we remark that using this tournament one readily obtains an infinite family of tournaments attaining the factor $1.5$, however, the number of arc-disjoint triangles in such tournaments is linear in the number of its vertices.
+So, we present two constructions of directed graphs with quadratically many (in the number of vertices) arc-disjoint triangles attaining this factor asymptotically.